DecimaASI007/BharatwASI/README.md

 ### Mission

-India is determined to be self-dependent in the AI revolution by developing homegrown AI models.
+India is determined to be self-dependent in the AI revolution by developing homegrown ASI models.
 While the world is racing to build cutting-edge AI, Decima Technologies is committed to positioning India as a global leader in the ASI segment.

 ### Vision